Economy of Khyber Pakhtunkhwa

 Agriculture remains the important and the main cash crops include wheat, maize, Tobacco (in Swabi), rice, sugar beets, as well as various fruits are grown in the province.

 Some manufacturing and high tech investments in Peshawar has helped improve job prospects for many locals, while trade in the province involves nearly every product.
 The bazaars in the province are renowned throughout Pakistan.
 Unemployment has been reduced due to establishment of industrial zones.

 Numerous workshops throughout the province support the manufacture of small arms and weapons of various types.
-The province accounts for at least 78% of the marble production in Pakistan.
+The province accounts for 78% of the marble production in Pakistan.

+Note: The data presented here is 14 to 15 years old and may not reflect current statistics..